Helicopter Links

 Tail Rotor: A rotor turning in a plane perpendicular to that of the main rotor and parallel to the longitudinal axis of the fuselage.
 It is used to control the torque of the main rotor and to provide movement about the yaw axis of the helicopter. —Rotorcraft Flying Handbook, U.S. Department of Transportation.
 2000, p.
 G-4

-Tandem rotor system: The two main rotors are located at the front and rear extremity of a long fuselage. —from http://en.wikipedia.org/wiki/Helicopter
+Tandem rotor system: The two main rotors are located at the front and rear extremity of a long fuselage. —Wikipedia

 Tip Path: The path in space traced out by the tips of the rotor blades. —Modern Fighting Helicopters, by Bill Gunston & Mike Spick, 1998, page 205.

-Turbine Engine:An internal combustion engine in which expanding gases from the combustion chamber drive the blades of a turbine. —From http://www.webster.com
+Turbine Engine:An internal combustion engine in which expanding gases from the combustion chamber drive the blades of a turbine. —Webster

 UH: Utility Helicopter

 Variable Thrust Ducted Propeller (VTDP): A "ringtail" ducted propeller which replaces the typical tail rotor of a helicopter which results in increased speed, range, payload and reduces fuel consumption of the converted compound helicopter.
 The modification also includes added fixed wings.
-This would turn a Blackhawk into a Speedhawk.
+This would turn a Black Hawk helicopter into a SpeedHawk.
 This add-on component is being developed by Piasecki Aircraft Corp. —Paraphrased from Defence Helicopter (magazine), Vol. 25, No.1, February/March 2006, pages 33-36, by David S. Harvey, Editorial Director, North America.

 VTOL: Vertical Take-Off and Landing